 Returned ASHE data are weighted to UK population totals from the Labour Force Survey (LFS) based on classes defined by occupation, region, age and sex.
 Since the introduction of weighting for ASHE data, the problem of item non-response (that is, where a questionnaire is returned by a respondent, but in an incomplete form) has become a consideration with regards to quality.
 A method of imputation, “donor imputation”, has been adopted to ensure sufficient quality of the earnings statistics.
 In this process, records with similar characteristics are sought to act as “donors” for missing variables.
-Further information on the methodology of ASHE data can be found in the Annual Survey of Hours and Earnings QMI report.
+Further information on the methodology of ASHE data can be found in the ASHE QMI report.

 How we process the data

 Median and lower quartile house prices are taken from the HPSSAs for the relevant geographies for all, newly-built and existing dwellings.
 Median and lower quartile gross annual earnings for full-time workers are taken from ASHE for workplace-based and residence-based earnings.
 The earnings data from ASHE provide a snapshot of earnings at April in each year.
 The house price statistics from the HPSSAs report the price paid for residential property referring to a 12-month period with April in the middle (year ending September).

 House prices are then divided by annual earnings, using the relevant data for the affordability ratios being created.
 Housing affordability ratios are derived from annual earnings where available, but annualised weekly earnings are used when annual earnings are not available from ASHE.
 When annualised weekly earnings have been used, they are recorded in bold grey italic font in the datasets.